acidlabsStudios/EmployeeHandbook/the-work-we-look-to-do.md

 __Does it align with our values?__ Does both the immediate work being done and the ripple effects as a result of it existing align with our core values?
 Will it help people, with maximum impact, at scale?
 Or is it supporting something we don't believe in?

 __Do we have the capability to do this?__ What skills are required and who has those skills?
 Is it something shared by everyone or a specialisation only one of us can do?
 Does it require a highly experienced person or could a less experienced person deliver the desired outcome?
-Perhaps a mid-level does 80% of the work under the direction of an expert?
+Perhaps a mid-level does 80% of the work under the direction of a more senior person?

 __If we won the work, do we have the capacity to deliver?__ If we know what the start and end dates are and the distribution of effort (even, front-loaded, oscillating, or slow ramp up), will we have the necessary people available?
 Might we want to bring contractors on?